Numbered highways in the United States: U.S. Highways

 The United States Numbered Highway System is an older system consisting mostly of surface-level trunk roads, coordinated by the American Association of State Highway and Transportation Officials and maintained by state and local governments.
-U.S. Highways have been relegated to regional and intrastate traffic, as they have been largely supplanted by the Interstate system for long-distance travel except in areas (especially in the west) where the Interstate system is absent or underdeveloped.
+U.S. Highways have been relegated to regional and intrastate traffic, as they have been largely supplanted by the Interstate system for long-distance travel except in areas (especially in the West) where the Interstate system is absent or underdeveloped.
 This has led to the decommissioning and truncation of U.S. Highways that were formerly vital long-haul routes, such as U.S. Route 21 and U.S. Route 66.

 State highways

 Each state also has a state highway system.
 State highways are of varying standards, capacity, and quality.
-Some state highways become so heavily traveled they are built to Interstate Highway standards.
+Some state highways become so heavily traveled they may get upgraded to Interstate Highway standards.
 Others are more lightly traveled and have low capacity.

 Many state highway markers are designed to suggest the geographic shape of the state or some other state symbol such as its flag.
 Most of the others are generically rectangular or some other neutral shape.
 The default design for state highway markers is the circular highway shield, which is how state highways are indicated on most maps and atlases.
-Currently, five states—Delaware, Iowa, Kentucky, Mississippi, and New Jersey—use the circular shield for road signage on their state highways.
+Currently, five states—Delaware, Iowa, Kentucky, Mississippi, and New Jersey—use the circular shield for road signage on their primary state highways.

 Federal district and territory highways

 There are also numbered highways in the District of Columbia and territories.
 Likewise, they may also vary in standards and quality.
+Similarly to five of the states, the territory of the Virgin Islands opts to use the default circular shield for road signage.